When creating an application you are asked to give it a unique name. The name of an application can be changed later

-by clicking the App Settings button in the top right-hand corner.
+by clicking the Settings button in the top left-hand corner of the application page.

 By default, the visibility of a new application is set to "draft", meaning that only you can find, view, and run the